iris (n.)

 4. a literary magazine publishing student work at James Madison University.

-Spring 2025 Iris Staff
+Fall 2025 Iris Staff

 Faculty Advisor: Erica Cavanagh

-Assistant Editor: Lucy Sampson
+Editor-in-Chief: Lucy Sampson

-Lead Design Editor: Isabella Swatosh
+Lead Design Editor: Matthew Antolick

-Social Media Marketing Assistant: Grace Kliewer
+Social Media Marketing Assistant: Georgia Pinkson

 Contributing Poetry Editors: Via Chapin, Alin Freitag, Maggie Goodman, AnnMarie Hall, Kayla Koldys, Emily LaBonte, Penelope Masley, Copper Muething, and Fabio Rocabado